fritzkink/chuid/README.md

-# chuid
-Chuid 1.0 Design Documentation
+# Chuid 1.0 Design Documentation

 Chuid is a tool for fast, parallel change of UID's/GID's according to a provided list of 2-tuples.